bdrouvot/pg_directpaths/README.md

 ### Direct path insert

 - data is written directly to the relation files, bypassing the shared buffers
+- data is written directly by chunks of 8MB
+- once the insert is finished new tuples are visible as if they would have been inserted through the standard insert
+- new tuples are not visible if the insert is aborted
+- WAL logging is done if the target relation is a logged one
+- WAL logging is done by writing the Full Page Images of the new pages
-- skip WAL logging
+- WAL logging is done by writing multiple Full Page Images in one operation

 # Status

-pg_directpaths is in public alpha status.
-It is recommended for experiments, testing, etc., but is `not recommended for production usage`.
+pg_directpaths is in public alpha status (so currently recommended only for experiments, testing, etc.,) but is `not currently recommended for production usage`.

 ## Installation